joyceyan/course_website/grading.md

 </ol>

 Final settlement will be, if necessary, decided by the professors.

+## Homework Grading Policies
+For each assignment, a precise time will be specified (usually at 11:59.59pm) on the due date.
+Submission must be made correctly via your github account. **After you believe you have submitted, you should always clone your repo into a new folder and make sure everything you think you submitted was cloned into this new folder.
+Then compile your code in this new folder and run it to ensure we will also be able to compile and run your code.**

 ### Grading Environment
 We will grade your assignments using gcc/g++ at the command line in the virtual machine we provide for the course.
 You are free to use other compilers or IDEs to develop your code, but in the end, it has to work with g++ in the virtual machine.
 You probably want to test that it does before submitting.